asreview/asreview/docs/source/progress.rst

 --------------

 You can export the results of your labeling to a RIS, CSV, TSV, or Excel file.
-A file contains all imported data including your decisions.
+A file contains all imported data including your decisions, or a file with a selection of the relevant records only.

-The following variables will be added to your dataset:
+The following variables will be added to your tabular dataset:

 - The column titled **included** contains the labels as provided by the user:
   ``0`` = not relevant, ``1`` = relevant and if missing it means the record is not seen during the screening process.
 - The column titled **asreview_ranking** contains an identifier to preserve the rank ordering as described below.
+- The column **Notes** contain any notes you made during screening.

+For RIS files, the labels **ASReview_relevant**, **ASReview_irrelevant**, and **ASReview_not_seen** are stored with the `N1` (Notes) tag.
+In citation managers. like Zotero and Endnote, the labels can be used for making selections.

 The file is ordered as follows: